-When it comes to FSA vs HRA vs HSA, can you tell the difference?
-Each has its own distinct purposes.
-Below is a quick overview, plus a helpful infographic that compares specific features of each type of account.
+When it comes to FSA vs. HRA vs. HSA, can you tell the differences?
+Each has a distinct purpose.
+Below is a quick overview and helpful infographic that compares specific features of each type of account.

 Flexible Spending Account (FSA)

-Funding: FSAs are set up and owned by the employer, but are funded by the employee-participant (employers may choose to contribute).
+Funding: FSAs are owned by the employer.
+Participants contribute the funds, although employers may choose to contribute.

-Contribution Limits: Employee-participants reduce their tax liability through pre-tax contributions.
-In 2017, the maximum annual election is $2,600 for healthcare FSAs and $5,000 for DCAPs (Dependent Care Assistance Plans, often offered alongside the healthcare FSAs).
+Contributions: Participants reduce their tax liability by making pre-tax contributions.
+For 2023, the maximum annual election will be $3,050 for healthcare FSAs and $5,000 for DCAPs (Dependent Care Assistance Plans), often offered alongside healthcare FSAs.

-Eligible Expenses: Employee-participants can use their FSA to pay for a wide range of out-of-pocket medical expenses approved by the IRS.
-Eligible purchases include copays, deductibles, and coinsurance for medical care, prescriptions, eye exams and glasses/contacts, dental care, first aid supplies, and more.
+Eligible Expenses: Participants can use FSA funds to pay for a wide range of out-of-pocket medical expenses approved by the IRS.
+Eligible purchases include copays, deductibles, and coinsurance for medical care, prescriptions, eye exams, eyeglasses/contacts, dental care, first aid supplies, over-the-counter (OTC) medications, and more.

-Unused Funds: There are three options for dealing with unused account balances at the end of the FSA plan year; each plan adopts one of the three, chosen by the employer.
+Unused Funds: There are three options to address unused funds at the plan year’s end.
+Each plan adopts one of the three as chosen by the employer.

-- ‘Use It or Lose It’ – leftover funds are forfeited after last day of plan year
+- ‘Use It or Lose It’ – Leftover funds are forfeited to the employer.

-- 2.5-Month Grace Period – extra time to spend the funds before ‘Use It or Lose It’ kicks in
+- 2.5-Month Grace Period – Extra time is provided to spend the funds.

 Portability: FSAs are not portable.
-The employer owns the account, so the employee-participant cannot keep it if he or she changes employers (whether voluntarily or involuntarily) or retires.
+The employer owns the accounts, so participants cannot keep them if they change employers (voluntarily or involuntarily) or retire.

-Additional Important Facts: FSAs are “notional” accounts, meaning that the participant must incur an eligible expense before funds are paid out.
-A significant advantage to the employee-participant is that the full amount of their annual election is available immediately after the plan year starts; the funds do not have to accrue before being used.
+Other Important Facts: FSAs are “notional” accounts.
+That means participants must incur an eligible expense before administrators process a reimbursement.
+A significant advantage to the participant is that the funds do not need to accrue before use.
+The total annual election amount is available to spend immediately after the plan year starts.

 Health Reimbursement Arrangement (HRA)